 – Auto save main settings

-The dropController can be controlled by an Android app over Bluetooth or from a Windows program using a usb connection.
+The dropController is controlled from a Windows program or an Android app.
 Sorry no IOS version.

 This is a very simple dining room table setup using a retort stand, a single valve and milk as the liquid.
 Using a lab/retort stand is an easy and fairly cheap way to get started with drop photography.